clvv/fasd/README.md

 any of them refer to existing files or directories.
 If yes, fasd will add them to the database.

-When you run `fasd` with search arguments, fasd uses [Bayesian Ranking](https://github.com/clvv/fasd/wiki/Bayesian-Ranking) to find the best match.

 # Compatibility

 Fasd's basic functionalities are POSIX compliant, meaning that you should be